 In the beginning, you’re going to need to get your product out there.
 That means that you’ll need to do a lot of the leg work.
 You’ll need to haul kegs all around, as you grow your business.
 Many breweries need to reach out to various locations if they want their beer on tap.
 Others stay strictly within their brewery, filling growlers on-site.
 When you’re self-distributing, be prepared to work on your salesman skills.
 This is already becoming a crowded market, what do you have to offer that’s different?
 Don’t get discouraged if you get rejected, it won’t be the last time.
 Keep at it, stand behind your product, and get out there.
 If you become too busy to sell and distribute, you can always find a distributor that fits your plan in the future.

-See Also: How to Create the One-Page Business Plan
+See Also: How to Create the Perfect Business Plan

 When it all boils down, if you want to start a brewery, you’ll need to view it as a business.
 In order to maintain a successful business, you’ll need to raise enough money, hire the right people, take the proper legal steps, and more importantly, sell the right beer.